Fluconazole

-Fluconazole is an antifungal medication used for a number of fungal infections.
+Fluconazole, sold under the brand name Diflucan among others, is an antifungal medication used for a number of fungal infections.
 These include candidiasis, blastomycosis, coccidioidomycosis, cryptococcosis, histoplasmosis, dermatophytosis, and tinea versicolor.
 It is also used to prevent candidiasis in those who are at high risk such as following organ transplantation, low birth weight babies, and those with low blood neutrophil counts.
 It is given either by mouth or by injection into a vein.

+Side effects and mechanism

 Common side effects include vomiting, diarrhea, rash, and increased liver enzymes.
 Serious side effects may include liver problems, QT prolongation, and seizures.
-Use during pregnancy it may increase the risk of miscarriage or birth defects.
+Use during pregnancy may increase the risk of miscarriage or birth defects.
 Fluconazole is in the azole antifungal family of medication.
 It is believed to work by affecting the fungal cellular membrane.

+History and culture

 Fluconazole was patented in 1981 and came into commercial use in 1988.
 It is on the World Health Organization's List of Essential Medicines.
 Fluconazole is available as a generic medication.
 In 2023, it was the 175th most commonly prescribed medication in the United States, with more than 2 million prescriptions.